Luminous solar neutrinos I: Dipole portals: Dirac vs. Majorana

 \section{Dirac vs.\ Majorana}

 In \cite{Berryman:2019dme,Kayser:2018mot,Balantekin:2018azf,Balantekin:2018ukw} the authors discuss the implications of a new physics discovery whose progenitor is a decaying sterile neutrino.
-As discussed in this paper for $N\rightarrow \nu \gamma$, the kinematic distribution of daughter particles is different depending on whether $N$ is Dirac or Majorana.
+As discussed in this paper for $N\rightarrow \nu \gamma$, the kinematic distribution of daughter particles is different depending on whether $N$ is Dirac or Majorana and relative size and phases of the magnetic and electric dipole moments \cite{Kayser:2018mot,Balantekin:2018azf,Balantekin:2018ukw}.
 Thus, if an anomalous photon yield were to be discovered in a large volume detector, the energy spectrum of photons could be used to infer whether or not $N$ is Dirac as opposed to Majorana.

-In this appendix we provide a plot comparing the Dirac vs Majorana (box vs tri) spectral shapes.
+In this appendix we provide a plot comparing the Dirac (with $\alpha=-1$) vs Majorana (box vs tri) spectral shapes.
 These shapes arise from a combination of the solar neutrino spectrum and the rest-frame decay properties of $N$.
 One also must understand the hierarchy of $\Ldec$ and $R_\oplus$, which introduces additional energy dependence in the spectrum.